definition of compromise in a relationship

 Aug 10, 2021

-How much compromise is too much compromise within a relationship?
+How much compromise is too much compromise within a healthy relationship?

-The short answer is I don't know, it's different for every relationship.
+The short answer is I don't know, it's different for every healthy partnership.

 (imagine if I had ended the blog post there! womp womp…)